 Overall Underwater Grasses

 Oysters filter silt and contaminants from Galveston Bay, improving water quality and clarity.
 Oysters are also an important fishery.
 The Bay’s oyster reefs, home to the oysters and a variety of other animals, have significantly declined over time due to the historical overharvesting of oyster shells, the damaging storm surge of Hurricane Ike in 2008, drought, fishing pressure, and disease.
 Although we know that oyster reefs are under stress, available oyster reef data is still being processed, and the current status of the habitat cannot be evaluated.
 As a result, the grade for oyster reefs is I for Incomplete.
+However, preliminary data on potential oyster reef habitat has been added to the left-hand map.
+The new TPWD data identify areas of potential reef habitat: either solid reef or unconsolidated shelly substrate.
+Ground truthing for accuracy assessment has not yet been completed.
+At this time, West Bay data are not yet available.
+The right-hand map below shows where TPWD samples for oysters.
 Oyster populations are included in the wildlife grade for shellfish.
-The right-hand map below shows where TPWD samples for oysters.

 What We Can do